saint-james-fr/rails_deploy_to_render/README.md

 ## Deploying on Render for Rails app

-This follows Render recommendations from their website: https://render.com/docs/deploy-rails Then initialize with free settings
+This follows Render recommendations from their website: https://render.com/docs/deploy-rails

+Then initialize with free settings

-Then ask if you wanna commit/create a remote repo/open render Thanks to Anne Ly for the tutorial.
+Then ask if you wanna commit/create a remote repo/open render

+PS: Thanks to Anne Ly for the tutorial.

 Enjoy!

 ## render.yaml configuration